Video-Driven Graph Network-Based Simulators: Results

 Next, we also investigate the effectiveness of the physical encodings generated by the \textsc{Video Encoder}.
 The top-right plot of Fig. \ref{fig:res1} shows a kernel density estimate of video encodings for each system class, reduced to 2 dimensions using Principal Component Analysis.
 The results reveal the model's ability to produce meaningful representations.
 For example, the embeddings for water and sand systems are similar due to lateral particle dispersion upon impact, while elastic and snow systems also show comparable embeddings, likely because snow, like elastic systems, can bounce upon impact before dispersing.

+The quality of video encodings is influenced by the length of the video.
+In the bottom-left plot of Fig. \ref{fig:res1}, we present the silhouette scores of the video encodings as a function of video length.
+The results show that longer videos yield better separation and higher quality in the encodings for each system class.
+However, the improvement in encoding quality diminishes significantly for videos longer than one second.

-We first compute the mean encoding for each system class.
+To analyze the impact of video encodings on the final predictions, we first compute the mean encoding for each system class.
 Then, we use linear interpolation to generate 10 intermediate encodings between each pair of classes.
 Next, we analyze how these encodings impact the predicted per-particle accelerations in the evaluation dataset.
 We focus on the linearity between the video encodings and the final predictions.
 The mean $R^2$ score is calculated by comparing predictions from the interpolated encodings to the linear interpolation of the predictions for each class.
-These results are shown in the bottom-left plot of Fig. \ref{fig:res1}, indicating a strong linear relationship across all classes.
+These results are shown in the bottom-middle plot of Fig. \ref{fig:res1}, indicating a strong linear relationship across all classes.

 Finally, we analyze the interpolation capabilities of our model.
 While the system classes lack interoperability, we exploit the implementation of the simulator.
 The \verb|sand| class has a parameter for the angle of friction, set to 45 degrees by default.
 When set to 0, the system behaves like the \verb|water| class.
 To test the model's ability to interpolate between systems, we create an additional evaluation dataset.
-This dataset includes 4 trajectories for 15 system classes, with the angle of friction increasing from 0 to 45 degrees.
+This dataset includes 4 trajectories for 15 system classes, with the friction angle increasing from 0 to 45 degrees.
 We then evaluate the system's one-step accuracy on this dataset.
 The bottom-right plot in Figure \ref{fig:res1} shows the one-step errors for varying angles of friction.